imranfadhil/pp_portfolio/03_NNS_2-5/README.md

 Key evaluation challenges include Low-Resistivity Low-Contrast (LRLC) pay zones, high irreducible water saturation (Swirr), and a fracture-dominated flow system.

 *   **Waxman Smit's Equation** equation is used to estimate SWT.
-* One critical edit was made to the RT log for 3, 4 and 7 wells whereby it is divided by 10, assuming decimal place error.
-This is because the given RT logs seems higher by a factor of ten which resulted in low SWT values in the water leg (using the reported formation water salinity of 100,000 ppm).

-* The formation water Rw is estimated at 0.028 ohmm based on formation water salinity of 100,000 ppm at formation temperature of 123 degC.
+* The formation water Rw is estimated at 0.15 ohmm based on formation water salinity of 15,000 ppm at formation temperature of 123 degC.
+* `TODO:`
-* `TODO:` Revisit the cementation and saturation exponent, m and n, which are currently assumed 2 for both.
-Assuming fix m and n values introduces uncertainty and does not address the heterogeneity of the formation.
+    - Revisit the cementation and saturation exponent, m and n, which are currently assumed 2 for both.
+    - Find formation tops and incorporate into the analysis.

 ### 5. Reservoir Summary and Visualization